 Submitting a Paper On Your Own

-If your instructor is not using Turnitin in their class and you would like to run your paper through Turnitin, you may submit your paper to your Davenport University Library e-mail and ask them to run it through for you.
-Be sure to include the following:
+If your instructor is not using Turnitin in their class and you would like to run your paper through Turnitin, you may submit your paper to the Library and ask them to run it through for you.
+Responses will be made during business days (Mon-Fri).

 What Happens Then?

 - The library staff then sends you and your professor a copy of the originality report.